freeseek/mocha/README.md

   rel_cov=$(g["rel_cov"]); lod_baf_phase=$(g["lod_baf_phase"]); lod_baf_conc=$(g["lod_baf_conc"])}
   NR>FNR && FNR>1 && !($(g["sample_id"]) in xcl) && $(g["type"])!~"^CNP" &&
     ( $(g["chrom"])~"X" && gender=="M" || bdev<0.1 || $(g["n50_hets"])<2e5 || lod_baf_conc!="nan" && lod_baf_conc>10.0 ) &&
     ( $(g["bdev_se"])!="nan" || lod_baf_phase!="nan" && lod_baf_phase>10.0 ) &&
     ( rel_cov<2.1 || bdev<0.05 || len>5e5 && bdev<0.1 && rel_cov<2.5 || len>5e6 && bdev<0.15 )' \
   $pfx.stats.tsv $pfx.calls.tsv > $pfx.calls.filtered.tsv
 awk 'NR==FNR {x[$1"_"$3"_"$4"_"$5]++} NR>FNR && ($0~"^track" || $4"_"$1"_"$2"_"$3 in x)' \
   $pfx.calls.filtered.tsv $pfx.ucsc.bed > $pfx.ucsc.filtered.bed
 ```
-will generate a new table after removing samples with `call_rate` lower than 0.97 `baf_auto` greater than 0.03, removing calls made by the LRR and BAF model if they have less than a `lod_baf_phase` score of 10 for the model based on BAF and genotype phase, removing calls flagged as germline copy number polymorphisms (CNPs), and removing calls that are likely germline duplications similarly to how it was done in the <a href="http://doi.org/10.1038/s41586-018-0321-x">UK biboank</a>.
+will generate a new table after removing samples with `call_rate` lower than 0.97 `baf_auto` greater than 0.03, removing calls made by the LRR and BAF model if they have less than a `lod_baf_phase` score of 10 for the model based on BAF and genotype phase, removing calls flagged as germline copy number polymorphisms (CNPs), and removing calls that are likely germline duplications similarly to how it was done in the [UK biboank](https://doi.org/10.1038/s41586-018-0321-x).
 Notice that different filtering thresholds are used for calls smaller than 500kbp and smaller than 5Mbp, reflecting different priors that these could be germline events.
-Most calls on chromosome X in male samples likely represent mosaic loss-of-Y events, as only the PAR1 and PAR2 regions are analyzed in male samples
+Most calls on chromosome X in male samples likely represent mosaic loss-of-Y events, as only the PAR1 regions is analyzed in male samples

 Mosaic phenotypes
 =================